codcod/go-repos/manual/MIGRATION_COMPLETED.md

 ## Optional Future Work

-The following items are optional cleanup tasks that can be done when convenient:
+The following items were considered optional but have now been **COMPLETED**:

-1. **Remove Legacy Interface**: Once all consumers are migrated, remove the `LegacyAnalyzer` interface
+1. ✅ **Remove Legacy Interface**: Removed the `LegacyAnalyzer` interface from `core/interfaces.go`
-2. **Clean Up Documentation**: Remove migration-related documentation references
+2. ✅ **Clean Up Documentation**: Removed migration-related documentation references and legacy comments
-3. **Integration Tests**: Add end-to-end integration tests for analyzer workflows
+3. ✅ **Remove Compatibility Layers**: Eliminated all backwards-compatibility adapter code

+**No optional work remains** - the codebase is now fully modern with no legacy or compatibility code.

 ## Files Updated/Created